Artwork Page for The Bird's Nest Patriarch

 Tawaraya Sōtatsu’s painting was inspired by a 1602 Chinese book that featured images of legendary Chinese Buddhist experts and Daoist sages.
 The monk portrayed here is Niaoge, which literally means “Bird’s Nest.”
 He was a Zen practitioner who favored the isolation of treetops, from which he offered advice to the perplexed.
 The posture of the single figure suggests a dialogue with someone below.
 Sōtatsu was a master of the “boneless” (mokkotsu), or un-outlined, style of ink painting that relies on layered pools of ink wash for effect.

-Vertically long hanging scroll with grey ink washes depicting the monk Niaoge sitting in a tree along the left edge of the scroll, the rest of the composition left the pale, sand brown of the scroll.
-Depicted in light grey strokes, the round-bodied Niaoge sits, hands on his knees, looking down from the treetop.
-Next to the edge of the tree trunk in the lower left corner runs a column of text (see "Inscriptions").
+A hanging scroll with gray ink washes depicts the monk Niaoge in a tree along the scroll's left edge.
+The rest of the composition is the pale sandy-brown color of the scroll.
+Depicted in light gray strokes, the round-bodied Niaoge sits, hands on his knees, looking down from the treetop.
+To the right of the tree trunk in the lower-left corner runs a column of Japanese text (see "Inscriptions").

 The Bird's Nest Patriarch